Anhinga: Description

 The anhinga is a large bird, measuring approximately 89 cm in length (with a range of 75–95 cm), with a 1.14 m wingspan.
 The A. a. anhinga subspecies is larger than A. a. leucogaster and has broader buffy tail tips.
 They weigh on average around 1.22 kg, with a range of 1.04–1.35 kg.
 The bill is relatively long (about twice the length of the head), sharply pointed, and yellow, and the webbed feet are yellow as well.

 The male is glossy black-green, including its wings and the base of its wings, while its tail is glossy black-blue.
 The tip of the tail is white.
 The back of the head and the neck have elongated feathers that have been described as gray or light purple-white.
 The upper back of the body and wings are spotted or streaked with white.

 The female anhinga is similar to the male except for its pale gray-buff or light brown head, neck, and upper chest.
 The lower chest or breast is a chestnut color, and the back is browner than the male's.

 Skeleton, showing the hinge-like articulation between the eighth and ninth cervical vertebrae.

 The hatchling starts bald but gains tan down within a few days of hatching.
 Within two weeks, the tan down is replaced by white down.
 Three weeks after hatching, the first juvenile feathers appear.
 Juveniles are mostly brown until they first breed, usually after the second or third winter.

 Anhinga are similar in size, shape, and behavior to the double-crested cormorant.
 The two species can be differentiated by their tails, bills, and flight.
-The tail of the anhinga is wider and longer, only the bill of the cormorant has a hook-tip, only the anhinga can glide in flight.
+The tail of the anhinga is wider and longer, only the cormorant's bill has a hook-tip, only the anhinga can glide in flight.

 Typical of the genus, anhingas have a "kinked" neck due to the unique "hinge" morphology of the joint between the eighth and ninth cervical vertebrae.